Create a Killer Resume and Cover Letter

 5. Community Service and Volunteer Work

 Well, maybe leave off any court-ordered community service!
-While community service and volunteer work are not paid, they still provide you with valuable experience and show employers that you have a willingness to give without expecting anything in return.
+While community service and volunteer work are not paid, they still provide valuable experience and show employers that you are willing to give without expecting anything in return.

-These experiences should be listed as a job with a title, such as an essay writer, that explains the role you played in the organization and should include a description of your duties and accomplishments.
+These experiences should be listed as a job with a title, such as essay writer, that explains the role you played in the organization and includes a description of your duties and accomplishments.

 6. Extracurricular Activities and Hobbies

 Potential employers want to know what you do in your spare time.
-If you were a member of a sports team, that shows you work well with others.
-If you run marathons, that shows commitment and dedication, two traits any employer would like.
+If you were a sports team member, that shows you work well with others.
+If you run marathons, that demonstrates commitment and dedication, two traits any employer would like.

-Hobbies like rock climbing and camping show a willingness to leave your comfort zone, also a desirable trait employers look for.
+Hobbies like rock climbing and camping show a willingness to leave one’s comfort zone, which is also a desirable trait employers look for.

 Our Pick